kbm977/ECS657U-ECS7003P/README.md

 Access the Web-GL Version:

-You can play the game by following this link: Maze Adventurer Web-GL Version
+You can play the game by following this link: (https://kbm977.github.io/ECS657U-ECS7003P/WebBuild/index.html)

 Key Features: